adunato/SillyTavern-EchoChamber/README.md

 ## 🆕 What's New

+### ***v5.0.0***
+* Chat Participation: You can now send messages and chat with others.
+Supports @mentions and comments in general.
+Set your username, choose an avatar color, and how many respond to you.
+Thanks to RetiredHippie for getting this feature started.
+* Live icon is now clickable, allowing you to quickly enable/disable Livestream.
+It turns orange and pulses to indicate it is processing in the background, then turns red when done and remains Live.
+* New chat style: Dark Roast.
+For when you want comedians to roast your story or roleplay.
+* Fancy new settings menu, giving you quick access to all EchoChamber settings and options.
+* Pop-out floating panel: now you can create a floating EchoChamber and resize it however you like and place it anywhere in SillyTavern.
+It remembers the position and size, even after restarting ST.
+* Drag and reorder chat styles in any order you'd like.
+* Mobile: When minimized, the entire bar can be tapped to restore EchoChamber.
+* Narrator-based chat styles like Ava/Kai (NSFW) and HypeBot continue to respond and react when Livestream is enabled.
+* Miscellaneous visual improvements and bedazzling.

+Bugs/Issues Fixed:

+ * Failed to process when a SillyTavern panel was pinned
+ * World Info setting token count too low, now set to 0 to use ST's max context and you can set it to any amount manually
+ * EchoChamber erroneously triggering and processing when a very slow or unresponsive LLM is used
+ * Style Manager not parsing and understanding {{user}} and {{char}}

 ### ***v4.2.1***
 - **General fixes**: Stopped generation on style change, fixed the limited chat history (it was getting trimmed)
 - **Proper structure:** Fixed the structure of generation calls